 Unisom PM Pain Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / diphenhydramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Unisom PM Pain.
+Note: This document contains side effect information about acetaminophen / diphenhydramine.
+Some dosage forms listed on this page may not apply to the brand name Unisom PM Pain.

 For Healthcare Professionals

 Applies to acetaminophen/diphenhydramine: oral capsule, oral liquid, oral tablet.

 The most commonly reported adverse reactions which are also related to use are drowsiness or sleepiness.[Ref]